heavenike02/NFT-Website/README.md

-A  reponsive nft website for to demonstrate my HTML And CSS skills
+A  reponsive nft website  to demonstrate my HTML And CSS skills